CodingDojoEpisodes/RefactoringWorkshop/Why Refactor.md

 1. G: Yea, you know the good old saying: “if it ain't broke, don't fix it”.

 1. I: I think of refactoring as an investment.
 An investment of effort in the present in order to harvest the fruits in the future.
-Tell me, do you fold your clean clothes after laundry and place them sorted in the closet?
-Or do you just store the pile of clean laundry in the corner of the room?
+Tell me, do you fold your clean clothes and place them sorted in the closet?
+Or do you just store the pile of clean laundry at the corner of the room?

 1. S: Oh me?
 You bet I do, I fold it right away, I like to keep my closet super clean.